CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 allows you to create rules to filter input data to prevent that invalid are inserted into the database.
 With *database intentions* you can prevent that a database or selection is wrongly used to send out a mailing.

-Both systems van be found in the profile management section of Copernica Publisher.
+These systems can be found in the profile management section the Marketing Suite.
-The intentions can be found in the database managent menu of the profiles section.
-To edit the restrictions you first have to open the form to edit the database fields.
-In this form you find the link to set the restrictions.

 ## Database intentions